// I may earn money from the companies mentioned in this post. //

 Wedding Wednesdy: How We DIY Catered Our Own Wedding Reception

-It’s made up entirely of items that can be opened and dumped into a serving container and then eaten with a fork by the guests.
+It is entirely created from items that can be opened and dumped into a serving container – then eaten with a fork by the guests.

 Another reason we did a “forkable” buffet was because many of our guests had food issues that we just didn’t want to deal with.